-(d) Development permit.
+(d) Floodplain development permit.

-- (1) Establishment of development permit.
-Application for a development permit shall be made to the permitting department as required by the provisions of this article prior to the commencement of any development in the city limits. - (2) Application stage.
-The applicant must provide the following: - a.
-Elevation in relation to mean sea level of the proposed lowest floor (including basement) of all buildings;

-- Elevation in relation to mean sea level to which any nonresidential building will be floodproofed; - c.
-Certificate from an Alabama licensed professional engineer for certificates required by 17-27(d)(1) or by either a registered architect or licensed professional engineer that the non-residential flood-proofed criteria in section 17-27(d)(2) has been met; and - d.
-Description of the extent to which any watercourse will be altered or relocated as result of proposed development. - Construction stage.
-The applicant must provide a floor elevation or flood-proofing certification after the lowest floor is completed, or in instances where the building is subject to the regulations applicable to coastal high hazard areas, after placement of the horizontal structural members of the lowest floor.
-Upon placement of the lowest floor, or flood-proofing by whatever construction means, or upon placement of the horizontal structural members of the lowest floor, whichever is applicable, it shall be the duty of the permit holder to submit to the permitting department, a certification of the elevation of the lowest floor, flood-proofed elevation, or the elevation of the lowest portion of the horizontal structural members of the lowest floor, whichever is applicable, as-built, in relation to mean sea level.
-Said certification shall be prepared by or under the direct supervision of a registered land surveyor or professional engineer licensed by the state, certified by same, and recorded in the land records of the judge of probate, Mobile County.
-When flood-proofing is utilized for a particular building, said certification shall be prepared by or under the direct supervision of a professional engineer or architect and certified by same.
-Any work undertaken prior to submission of the certification shall be at the permit holder's risk.
+- (1) Establishment of floodplain development permit.
+Application for a floodplain development permit shall be made to the permitting department as required by the provisions of this chapter PRIOR to the commencement of any development in identified areas of special flood hazard and city-identified flood hazard areas within the city limits. - (2) Application stage. - a.
+Elevation in relation to mean sea level (or highest adjacent grade) of the regulatory lowest floor (including basement), of all proposed structures; - b.
+Elevation in relation to mean sea level to which any nonresidential structure will be flood-proofed; - c.
+Design certification from an Alabama licensed professional engineer for certificates required by 17-27(d)(1) or by either a registered architect or licensed professional engineer that the non-residential flood-proofed criteria in section 17-27(d)(2) has been met; - d.
+Design certification from an Alabama licensed professional engineer or registered architect that any new construction or substantial that any new construction or substantial improvement placed in a will meet the criteria of section 17-29, coastal high hazard area. - (3) Construction stage.
+For all new construction and substantial improvements, the permit holder shall provide to the permitting department a certification of the regulatory floor elevation or flood-proofing level using appropriate FEMA elevation or flood proofing certificate immediately after the lowest floor or flood proofing is completed, or in instances where the building is subject to the regulations applicable to coastal high hazard areas, after placement of the horizontal structural members of the lowest floor. - Said FEMA elevation certification shall be prepared by or under the direct supervision of a registered land surveyor or professional engineer licensed by the state, certified by same, and recorded in the land records of the judge of probate, Mobile County. - a.
+When flood-proofing is utilized for non-residential structures, said certification shall be prepared by or under the direct supervision of a professional engineer or architect and certified by same. - b.
+Any work undertaken prior to submission of these certifications shall be at the permit holder's risk. - c.
+The permitting department shall review the above referenced certification data submitted.
 Deficiencies detected by such review shall be corrected by the permit holder immediately and prior to further progressive work being permitted to proceed.
-Failure to submit the survey or failure to make said corrections required hereby, shall be cause to issue a stop-work order for the project.
+Failure to submit certification or failure to make said corrections required hereby shall be cause to issue a stop-work order for the project. - d.
+The permitting department may revoke and require the return of the floodplain development permit by notifying the permit holder in writing stating the reason(s) for the revocation.
+Permits shall be revoked for any substantial departure from the approved application, plans, and specifications; for refusal or failure to